btnguyenPersonal/edit/tasks.md

         - https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm
     - figure out why fs::relative takes so damn long
         - should figure out a function to just cut off the parents/string at the point where we don't want, but every time i did it, it got slower
-- make getch() int, and have enums for characters (this one is cancer to deal with, makes esc so laggy)
 - research adding lsp??
 - fileExplorer (current one is trash and i never use it) actually make it good now